 - Discoverers’ Day, October 9, 2023, is not a Hawaiʻi state holiday, but may be marked by celebratory events.
 A few private schools or other facilities may take the day off.

-- However, Discoverers’ Day is also known as the federal holiday Columbus Day, observed by federal employees as a day off.
+However, Discoverers’ Day is also known as the federal holiday Columbus Day, observed by federal employees as a day off.
+In many state, the day has been renamed to recognize other groups.
+Read more about the holiday variations below.

 About Columbus Day

-The holiday was unofficially celebrated in a number of cities and states as early as the 18th century but did not become a federal holiday until 1937, when President Franklin D. Roosevelt proclaimed Columbus Day a national holiday due to significant promotion of the holiday by Italian Americans and Catholic Church organizations.
+The holiday was unofficially celebrated in a number of cities and states as early as the 18th century but did not become a federal holiday until 1937.
+Due to significant promotion of the holiday by Italian Americans and Catholic Church organizations, President Franklin D. Roosevelt officially proclaimed Columbus Day a national holiday.
 For many, the holiday was a way of honoring Columbus’ achievements as well as celebrating Italian American heritage.

-However, since the 1970s, the significance of Columbus accomplishments have been challenged as representing the violent history of colonization in the Western hemisphere.
-Columbus Day celebrations have also been challenged by anti-immigrant and anti-Catholic groups, by Native Americans protesting colonization of the Americas that lead to the deaths of millions of Indigenous People from disease and war, and as a harbinger of the transatlantic slave trade, which Columbus established in Hispaniola.
-Finally, Columbus was not the first “discoverer” of the Americas.
+Columbus was not the first European to “discover” the Americas.
 Five centuries before Columbus set sail, the Scandanavian Vikings established colonies in Greenland and Newfoundland.
 In fact, people of Anglo-Saxon descent wanted a federal holiday honoring Leif Erikson as the first European to reach the Americas but did not succeed over the voices of those promoting Columbus.

 About Polynesian Explorers